Published on Brock University (http://brocku.ca)

 1. All official transcripts of academic work completed to date.

-2. Three confidential letters of recommendation from instructors most familiar with your academic work.
+2. Two confidential letters of recommendation, preferably academic, from instructors most familiar with your academic work.
 You will be entering the contact details of the referee, and they will be sent a link electronically for the purposes of completing their evaluation of the applicant.
 Hard copy (i.e., paper) reference letters will not be accepted.

 3. Include a Personal Statement of Interest in pursuing graduate studies.
 It should be no more than one page and provide some indication of your research experience (i.e. thesis research, RA work) as well as your intermediate and long term goals.
 Although not a requirement for your application package, an updated CV, listing any publications, presentations, research assistant work, etc. would be considered an asset.
 Statement (and optional CV) must be uploaded.